Taylor Fogleman Season 2025-26

-Fogleman, the 2021 ITA National Assistant Coach of the Year and a Louisiana native, returns to his home state after spending the last five seasons in Austin, including the last four as associate head coach.
+Fogleman, the 2021 ITA National Assistant Coach of the Year and a Louisiana native, returned to his home state after spending five seasons in Austin, including his last four as associate head coach.

 At Texas, Fogleman proved to be one of the brightest talents in collegiate tennis coaching, recruiting a top-ranked class and helping transform the Longhorns into a national powerhouse.
 In 2020, he recruited the No. 1 class in the country, including 2022 Singles National Champion and ITA Player of the Year Peyton Stearns.
 Stearns, the top-ranked player in the 2020 class according to the Universal Tennis Ratings, was one of four top-10 talents Fogleman signed that season, including Charlotte Chavitipon (No. 3 UTR), Kylie Collins (No. 6), and Malaika Rapolu (No. 8).
 Under Fogleman’s tutelage, Stearns finished the 2022 season 33-2.